flutter-tizen/flutter-tizen/README.md

 ## Contribution

-This project is community-driven and we welcome all your contribution and feedbacks.
+This project is community-driven and we welcome all your contributions and feedback.
 Consider filing an [issue](../../issues) or [pull request](../../pulls) to make this project better.